 Part 1: Setup

-First, let's do some simple setup for the scaffolding for a NFT website.
+First, set up the scaffolding for an NFT website.

 Create a directory and cd into it: